 There is something wrong with the power.
 The lights in the house are working, but the light they offer is dim and an unspecifically wrong colour.
-None of the appliances are working, either, which is a matter of some concern in the area of the refrigerator as well as an enhancement of the confusion brewed up by the effect, as we can’t get any news from outside the house.
+None of the appliances are working, either, which is a matter of some concern in the area of the refrigerator as well as an enhancement of the confusion brewed up by the effect; we can’t get any news from outside the house thanks to dead computers and TVs.
 The streetlights are entirely dark, which suggests whatever is happening is not confined to our house.

 Later: The sun should be up.
 I am walking up an alley which runs parallel to and north of Victoria Avenue in the Cathedral district, headed for downtown, trying to get a sense of what is happening.
 The sky is a bright blue-grey, the small patches of thin high haze in it nothing like enough cover to hide the absent sun.
 The light is that of a full eclipse.

 My course takes me through the loading garage of a postal station.† The first people I have seen since I left the house are a handful of postal workers, manhandling three or four duffel-bags of mail each.
 They are plainly trying to not discuss whatever is going on outside currently, although their conversation touches upon it; they share amazement at how little damaged the mail is by last night’s event, even as they lament the prospects for delivery with none of the trucks working.
 I have nothing to add to either of these lines of thought, so I carry on along my course toward downtown.

 As I near the mouth of the last alley west of the Victoria-Albert intersection, I think to myself that this is exactly the sort of sky one might expect to see a vast eye peering out of.
 Chuckling at my own foolish fancy, I look up as I clear the building to step onto the Albert Street sidewalk, casting my gaze to where the mid-morning sun should be, south and east, just over half-way between horizon and zenith on this late spring morning.